GravJump

 01

-USDA loans require the property to be located in an eligible rural or suburban area as defined by the USDA — many areas just outside major metro regions qualify.
+USDA loans require the property to be located in a USDA-eligible rural or suburban area.
+The USDA eligibility map is the authoritative source — many suburbs qualify.

 02

-Household income cannot exceed 115% of the area median income, and all adult household members' income is considered regardless of whether they're on the loan.
+Household income cannot exceed 115% of area median income (AMI).
+All adult household members’ income counts, not just those on the loan.

 03